 11. How do BIGMOUTH Chorus learn songs?

-Songs are primarily taught by call and response: Emily sings a section and you repeat it back.
+Songs are primarily taught by call and response: Andrew sings a section and you repeat it back.
 As there are many people in each voice group there is strength in numbers.
 Once a song is learned we sing it in different ways to build confidence and learn singing technique.
 To the top.